A Driven Tagged Particle in Asymmetric Exclusion Processes: Current in AEP with a Blockage

 Particularly, we see $ \tau_i \eta_j =\eta_{i+j}, \left<\tau_i\nu,\eta_j\right> = \left<\nu,\eta_{i+j}\right>. $

-The second lemma says that any weak limit $\nu^*$ of the Ces\`{a}ro means of $\bar{\nu}$ under translation is a mixture of Bernoulli measures $\mu_\rho$, $0\leq \rho \leq 1$. \begin{lemma} $\bar{\nu}$ is an invariant meausre with respect to $L$.
+The second lemma says that any weak limit $\nu^*$ of the Ces\`{a}ro means of $\bar{\nu}$ under translation is a mixture of Bernoulli measures $\mu_\rho$, $0\leq \rho \leq 1$.
+This is because $\nu^*$ is translation invariant and invariant with respect to the generator $\mathit{L}_0$ for AEP. \begin{lemma} Let $\bar{\nu}$ be an invariant measure with respect to the generator $L$.
 For any weak limit $\nu^*$ of the Ces\`{a}ro means of $\bar{\nu}$ under translation:

-it is translational invariant, and invariant with respect to the generator $\mathit{L}_0$ for ASEP.
+it is translation invariant and invariant with respect to the generator $\mathit{L}_0$ for AEP.
 That is, for any local function $f$,

 where $L_0$ is translational invariant, and it acts on $f$ by

 Particularly, there is a measure $w_{\rho}$ on $[0,1]$, such that